Friday, 9 June 2023

 Overall, British citizens talked over the local land-lines the most and mobile phone gained a huge popularity over the time.

-It can be seen that, between 1995 and 2002, the majority of people had been called through local fixed line calls.
-Rising from 70 billion minutes in 1995 to just under 90 minutes in 1998.
-After peaking at 90 billion in the following year (1999), these calls were falling and hit to the 1995 figure by 2002 (70 minutes).
+It can be seen that between 1995 and 2002, the majority of calls were made through local fixed-line connections.
+The number of minutes rose from 70 billion in 1995 to just under 90 billion in 1998.
+After peaking at 90 billion in 1999, the figure declined steadily and returned to the 1995 level of 70 billion minutes by 2002.

 Moving to the national and international fixed line calls, in 1995, approximately 38 billion minutes spent but this trend was steadily went up to 60 billion minutes in 2002.
 Even though, 2001 and 2002 had almost equal numbers (60 billion).In addition, there was a dramatic increase in mobile calls, just over 2 billion in 1995 to considerably under 50 minutes in 2002.
 This rise was particularly noticeable from 1999 to 2002, during this time the usage of mobile calls tripled.